The J.S. Bach Academy

 - to encourage, facilitate and promote cordial relations between various institutions of parallel and complementary objectives;

 - to provide expert advice on issues pertaining to the performance and analysis of the works of J. S. Bach;

 - to promote cultural publishing initiatives;

-- to promote humanitarian and charitable initiatives and values;
+- to promote humanitarian and charitable initiatives and values; and,

 - to encourage amicable and respectful relations between persons of different religions.